Milliman-PRM/client-and-project-documentation/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional tasks

  - [ ] Send a copy of the contract and face sheet to the accounting specialist (currently Steve Turner: Steve.Turner@milliman.com)
+ - [ ] Get the new client code from the accounting specialist (currently Steve Turner: Steve.Turner@milliman.com)
+ - [ ] Update the name of this pull request to use the new client code if needed
+ - [ ] Update the folder names and file names of anything being added to this repository in this pull request to include the assigned client code
  - [ ] Open an issue using [this template](https://indy-github.milliman.com/raw/IndyIT/PRM-Misc/master/new_client_template.md) on the [IndyIT/PRM-Misc repository](https://indy-github.milliman.com/IndyIT/PRM-Misc) to complete IT setup
  - [ ] Also open an issue for the initial project setup
  - [ ] Once all the required documentation has been included, please @mention/assign a principal for final review and merging